HumanSignal/label-studio/docs/source/guide/ml_create.md

 - `self.label_interface` - Returns the Label Studio Label Interface object that contains all information about the labeling task.
 - `self.model_version` - Returns the current model version.

+## 4. Ensure the ML backend can access Label Studio data

+Depending on how you are getting data into Label Studio, you may need to set `LABEL_STUDIO_URL`.
+See [Allow the ML backend to access Label Studio data](ml#Allow-the-ML-backend-to-access-Label-Studio-data).

 ## 5. Run the ML backend server